Attachment Theory has Changed my Life

 I tend to only be attracted to men who are also distant

-...and likely to have avoidant attachment styles themselves, or men who are very unavailable, ie; they live in another country, or they're married, because to me that feels safe.
+...and likely to have avoidant attachment styles themselves.
+I was often attracted to men who are very unavailable, ie; they live in another country, and I'd always find it easier to befriend men who were married, because there's a barrier between us, and to me that feels safe.
 I've never entered into a relationship with a married man, but I find it easier to be emotionally open with men who are married because there's no risk of feeling overwhelmed by them.
-They're distant so I will never feel trapped by them.
-But then I never get the closeness I crave either, or I wind up getting hurt.
+I preferred being around men who were distant, so I wouldn't feel trapped by them.
+But then I never got the closeness I craved either, or I'd wind up getting hurt.
 Messed up huh?
-It's incredibly confusing for me also.
+It was incredibly confusing for me also.
 In my past, I've dated and had offers of love from beautiful men, whom I adore, and I've backed away from it like a blinding light in my eyes that I can't see past.
 It feels overwhelming and there's a fear that I might lose my sense of self and independence if I go along with it.

-The good news is that I'm now aware of it and I'm taking action to heal it (self work, therapy etc).
-I have thoughts about wanting to be a mum and a loving wife in the not so distant future, and not feel threatened by relationships and jobs that require commitment.
-That wont happen unless I heal my wounds and become more secure in my attachment style.
+The good news is that I'm now aware of it and I'm taking action to heal it (self work, therapy, boundary setting).
+I no longer feel threatened by relationships and jobs that require commitment.
+I discovered that I had to heal my wounds and create boundaries to feel safe, and develop a more secure attachment style.

 I find that being open about it makes it easier to make changes.
 I've come a long way.